 4.1.
-Primary forests and other primary wooded lands
+Primary forests and other wooded lands

 Biofuels, bioliquids and biomass fuels produced from agricultural biomass shall not be made from raw material obtained from land that was primary forest or other wooded land in or after January 2008, whether or not the land continues to have that status.
-Primary forest and other wooded land are defined as forest and other wooded land of native species, where there is no clearly visible indication of human activity, and the ecological processes are not significantly disturbed.
+Primary forest (for the definition see the document system KZR INiG/2) and other wooded land defined as forest and other wooded land of native species, where there is no clearly visible indication of human activity, and the ecological processes are not significantly disturbed, and old growth forests (please see the definition in the document KZR INiG System/2) as defined in the country where the forest is located.